Bible Study Resources - Tips, Online Bible Search, Devotions

 • Kate Edwards

-The pages of the Bible are richly adorned with the stories of remarkable individuals who shaped the course of history and have become pillars of the faith - their narratives echoing through millennia as testaments to the strength of character and unwavering devotion.
 Immediately we can think of women in the Bible like Mary, Eve, Sarah, Miriam, Esther, Ruth, Naomi, Deborah, and Mary Magdalene.
-But there are other women in the Bible that have only a small appearance in the Old or New Testament, some as few as one verse.
+But there are others that have only a small appearance in the Bible, some as few as one verse.

 While plenty of women in the Bible were strong, capable women, these ladies didn’t sit around waiting for someone else to get the job done.
 They feared God and lived faithfully.
 They did what they needed to do.
 What unites these women, whether they occupy entire chapters or just a solitary line of text, is their unyielding faith, their unwavering commitment to living in accordance with their beliefs, and their willingness to take action when called upon.
 These women were not passive bystanders in the unfolding drama of the Bible; they were active participants who, when faced with adversity, fearlessly stepped forward to play their part in God's divine plan.